-- 1.4 The principal role of the Site Allocations DPD is to set the Council"s detailed proposals and requirements for particular sites and areas.
-It: - allocates sites for future development in the Borough; - defines the boundaries of planning designations; and - ensures appropriate infrastructure is identified and delivered alongside new development. - 1.5 These designations and allocations are illustrated on the Policies Map (see below). - 1.6 The Site Allocations DPD excludes consideration of allocations and land designations within the area covered by the East Hemel Hempstead Area Action Plan (see below).
+- 1.5 The principal role of the Site Allocations DPD is to set the Council's detailed proposals and requirements for particular sites and areas.
+It: - allocates sites for future development in the Borough; - defines the boundaries of planning designations; and - ensures appropriate infrastructure is identified and delivered alongside new development. - 1.6 These designations and allocations are illustrated on the Policies Map (see relevant sections below). - 1.7 The Site Allocations DPD excludes consideration of allocations and land designations within the area originally proposed to be covered by the East Hemel Hempstead Area Action Plan (see map below) the rest of the Borough is covered by the Site Allocation document.
 However, where the AAP contains important sites, these are cross referred to within the supporting text to ensure a comprehensive picture of sites and designations is provided for the Borough.
-The extent of the Site Allocation area is shown in Map 1.